Planning a trip to Tanzania? this travel guide to Dar Es Salam Tanzania will give you an idea of what to expect in the financial hub of Tanzania.

 I paid $50 USD for that. the border immigration was friendly but they did ask so many questions and delayed processing the visa. the payment is to be made only in $USD so make sure to have USD.

 Update: Tanzania has stopped visa on arrival for Pakistani passport.
-Therefore, please obtain visa in advance prior to visiting Tanzania to avoid any hassle.
+Therefore, please obtain a visa in advance prior to visiting Tanzania to avoid any hassle.

 Journey to Dar es Salaam (Tanzania)